el-abdel/SAK/README.md

 $ docker exec -it sak-api bash
 ```

-2- create database (in the container run the following commandes)
+2- create the database (in the container run the following commands)

 ```
 $ cd sak-api